 Hence the graph is straight line in nature.

 At N = Ns , s = 0 hence T = 0.
 As no torque is generated at N = Ns, motor stops if it tries to achieve the synchronous speed.
 Torque increases linearly in this region, of low slip values.

 ii) High slip region :

-speed decreases, slip increases.
-In high slip region as T ?1/s, torque decreases as slip increases.
+Now when load increases, load demand increases but speed decreases.
+As speed decreases, slip increases.
+In high slip region as T α1/s, torque decreases as slip increases.

 So torque – slip characteristics has two parts,